- Politics and Social Issues»

-William Henry Harrison was born the youngest of a prominent family of seven in Berkeley, Virginia on February 9, 1773.
+William Henry Harrison was the youngest of a prominent family of seven.
+He was born in Berkeley, Virginia on February 9, 1773.
 His father Benjamin Harrison was one of the signers of the Declaration of Independence, as well as a governor of Virginia.

-Wiliam Henry, at the age of 14, went to Hamden-Sydney College, then studeid medicine at the University of Pennsylvania.
-When his father died, he was unable to continue to pay for his education; therefore he dropped out and joined the First Infantry of the Regular Army.
+Wiliam Henry, at the age of 14, went to Hamden-Sydney College, then studied medicine at the University of Pennsylvania.
+When his father died, he was unable to continue to pay for his education; therefore, he dropped out and joined the First Infantry of the Regular Army.

 His military career almost stunted his marriage prospects, when he met Anna Tuthill Symmes, daughter of a judge.
 Judge Symmes felt that being a military man was not conducive to a healthy marriage.
 In 1795, they went against her father's wishes and eloped.
-Although they had ten children, six died young, before he was able to become president.
-One of their sons, John Scott Harrison would eventually become an Ohio congressman, and also the father of a 23rd president, Benjamin Harrison.
+Although they had ten children, six died young.
+One of their sons, John Scott Harrison would eventually become an Ohio congressman, and also the father of the 23rd president, Benjamin Harrison.

 In 1801, he became governor for 12 years for the Indiana Territory, which we now know as Indiana and Illinois.
 His primary duties were to defend against Indian raids, and to obtain title of the Indian lands so the United States could gain territory westward into the wilderness.

 One man who made this very difficult was the chieftain Tecumseh.
 He was a strong, charismatic leader of the Indian people.
-Tecumseh joined forces with his brother the Prophet to help prevent further encroachment, since millions of acres were being taken from them that they had previously used for hunting ground.
+Tecumseh joined forces with his brother the Prophet to help prevent further encroachment.
+Millions of acres were being taken from them,which they had previously used for hunting ground.
 The Indians became strong and formed a very strong confederation.

 By 1811, Harrison received permission to attack their confederation and was given 800 volunteers to join his team.
 They attacked a camp at Tippecanoe Creek.
 Although they were successful in their battle, there were 190 men that died or became wounded.
 Due to the success, he became nicknamed, "Old Tippecanoe."

 The raids were only temporarily thwarted, by 1812, the Indian raids came back full force, and the War of 1812 began.
-Harrison became brigadier general of the Army in the Northwest, and fought in the Battle of the Thames, where he fought north of Lake Erie.
+Harrison became brigadier general of the Army in the Northwest and fought in the Battle of the Thames, north of Lake Erie.
 On October 5, 1813, he killed Tecumseh and defeated the British and Indian forces.
 It was not until the death of Tecumseh that stopped the Indian attacks.

 The Whig party took notice of him for his great success in both political and military platforms.
-They then decided to nominate him as President. his first run in 1836, he lost to Martin Van Buren, but the Whig party backed him for a second time, this time along with John Tyler to become his Vice-President.
+They then decided to nominate him as President. his first run in 1836, he lost to Martin Van Buren, but the Whig party backed him once again, this time along with John Tyler as Vice-President.
 Their campaign slogan was, "Tippecanoe and Tyler, too."
 They won by a landslide in electoral college, 234 to 60, but only won the majority by less than 150,000 votes.
 Many of those against Harrison for president, felt he was too old.
 He was the oldest president until Ronald Reagan was elected.

-William Henry Harrison arrived in Washington on horseback to give his inauguration at the age of 68, becoming the oldest President to be elected at that time.
+William Henry Harrison arrived in Washington on horseback to give his inauguration at the age of 68.
 Unfortunately he caught a cold that soon developed into pneumonia.
 On April 4, 1841, only 32 days after coming into office, he became the first President to die while serving as president, leaving John Tyler to be the first Vice-President to become president due to the death of his predecessor.
 When Harrison died, the Whig Party did too.